-Recommendation Five: Develop and adopt a comprehensive public parking management plan parking demand for publicly available parking on-street and in Council-managed off-street car parks.
-It is important that Council has a plan at the ready to manage the parking demand increase following the application of parking maximums and removal of minimums, which stems from the 'freerider effect' of a subset of the population who choose not to pay for private off-street parking and rely on public on-street and off-street parking.
+Recommendation Five: Develop and adopt a comprehensive public parking management plan

+Although this recommendation does not pertain to the management of parking in the private realm per se, a by-product of implementing maximum parking rates and having no minimum parking rates is an increase in parking demand for publicly available parking on-street and in CBC-managed off-street car parks.
+It is important that CBC has a plan at the ready to manage the parking demand increase following the application of parking maximums and removal of minimums, which stems from the 'freerider effect' of a subset of the population who choose not to pay for private off-street parking and rely on public on-street and off-street parking.
 This public parking management approach could involve a mixture of timed or priced parking to ensure it is not possible to have long-stay private parking within the public domain, which should instead be focused to support high turnover, short-stay parking to provide access to local activities and services.
-Therefore, Council should develop comprehensive public parking management plans for Campsie (noting that one already exists for Bankstown as part of Complete Streets) and implement them at the same time as the implementation of Recommendations One to Three.
+Therefore, CBC should develop comprehensive public parking management plans for Campsie (noting that one already exists for Bankstown as part of Complete Streets) and implement them at the same time as the implementation of Recommendations One to Three.